replayio/docs/src/app/framework-devtools/playwright-timeline/page.md

 ### Jump to code

 When you click the **jump to code** button you seek from the step action into your React component’s event handler.
 There’s never been a faster way to start debugging a flaky test.

+## See the timeline in action

+Learn how to use the Playwright timeline to inspect test step details, jump to code, and find timing issues in your Playwright tests.

+{% video src="playwrightDebugging" autoplay=false controls=true /%}